project-cssi/cssi-fe/CONTRIBUTING.md

-# Contributing to CSSI
+# Contributing to CSSI Front-End

-We would love for you to contribute to CSSI platform and help make it even better than it is today!
+We would love for you to contribute to CSSI API and help make it even better than it is today!

 ### Type

 Must be one of the following:

+- **chore**: Updating grunt tasks etc; no production code change
+- **feat**: A new feature
 - **build**: Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)
-- **ci**: Changes to our CI configuration files and scripts (example scopes: Circle, BrowserStack, SauceLabs)
+- **ci**: Changes to our CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)
 - **docs**: Documentation only changes
-- **feat**: A new feature
 - **fix**: A bug fix
 - **perf**: A code change that improves performance
 - **refactor**: A code change that neither fixes a bug nor adds a feature